mattetti/bugsnag-ios/README.md

 ###enableSSL

-By default, we will enables the use of SSL encryption when sending errors to Bugsnag.
-If you want to use a unencrypted connection to bugsnag, you can set `enableSSL` to NO:
+By default, Bugsnag enables the use of SSL encryption when sending errors to Bugsnag.
+If you want to use an unencrypted connection to Bugsnag, you can set `enableSSL` to NO:

 ```objective-c
 [Bugsnag instance].enableSSL = NO;